Vestibular Disease in Dogs: What Pet Owners Need to Know

 - Difficulty climbing stairs or jumping onto familiar surfaces

-Even if the symptoms seem mild, they could signal something more serious.
-Don’t wait—reach out to your vet for an exam and guidance on what to do next.
+Even if symptoms seem mild, they could signal something more serious.
+Contact your veterinarian for an exam and guidance.

 In some older dogs, vestibular disease can appear without any clear cause.
-This is called idiopathic vestibular disease, and it often gets better on its own with rest and basic care.
+This is called idiopathic vestibular disease, and it often improves with rest and basic care.

-However, in many cases, the condition is linked to an underlying issue that needs medical attention.
-Because it’s hard to tell the difference on your own, your veterinarian should always be the one to examine your dog and decide on the best course of action.
+However, the condition is sometimes linked to an underlying issue that needs medical attention.
+Because it is hard to tell the difference on your own, your veterinarian should always examine your dog and decide on the best course of action.

 - Infections in the middle or inner ear